EGA-archive/QC/README.md

 # BAM/CRAM QC

 The EGA currently stores nearly 3 million BAM and CRAM files — and this number keeps growing thanks to the collective efforts of the scientific community.
-To improve the quality reports we generate for each of these files, we’ve developed a set of pipelines that automates the use of several bioinformatics tools for comprehensive quality assessment.
+To improve the quality reports we generate for each of these files, we’ve developed a set of pipelines that automate the use of several bioinformatics tools for comprehensive quality assessment.
+Here they are, in case you’d like to use them as well.

 BAM_pipeline_2.py: